We’ve all experienced it. Your distributors and suppliers present a fantastic buying opportunity that's highly profitable and quick-selling.

 Example: Your manufacturer authorization letter lists your company as "XYZ Electronics Inc." while your Amazon seller account shows "XYZ Electronic INC." A missing “s”, the capitalization of “INC”, and a misplaced comma can trigger a mismatch and result in a denial.

-Incomplete Product Details on Your Invoice
+Incomplete Product Details or Missing Required Documentation on Your Invoice

 Amazon demands detailed product information on your invoice to confirm that the product matches what you're seeking approval for.
 Missing details or unmatched product codes will lead to a denial.